berry-cs/big-data-cse/README.md

 - CSV (comma-separated) files (with or without first row header)
 - TSV (tab-separated)

-A file that is compressed as `zip` or `gz` may also be loaded directly.
+Limited support for files that are compressed as `zip` or `gz` is available.

 # Specifying and Loading a Data Source